-We assessed the impairment test prepared by Management, including the determination of the total business as one cash flow generating unit.
+We assessed the impairment test prepared by Management, including the determination of the entire business as one cash generating unit.

-We assessed the assumptions applied by Management in budgets and forecasts, including net revenue growth, cost control initiatives, changes to working capital, expected capital expenditure as well as the determination of discount rate and long-term growth rate.
+We assessed the assumptions applied by Management in budgets and forecasts, including net revenue growth, contribution margin together with expected decline in sales pricing, cost control initiatives, changes to working capital, expected capital expenditure as well as the determination of discount rate and long-term growth rate.

-We moreover compared budgets and plans for prior years with actual figures realised with a view to assessing the accuracy of the assessments and estimates previously made by Management.
-In particular, we challenged Management's assessment of the development in market conditions, foundation for further growth and initiatives to optimise production methods for the purpose of improving margins.
+We compared budgets and plans for prior years with actual figures rea-lised with a view to assessing the accuracy of the judgements and estimates previously made by Management.
+In particular, we challenged Management's assessment of the development in market conditions in relation to higher inflation and expected recession, foundation for further growth and initiatives to optimise production methods for the purpose of improving margins.

-We assessed the sensitivity in the value in use of future cash flows for changes to the assumptions in the budget and forecast period concerning profit/loss before financial income and expenses and tax, and in particular, for the terminal period together with changes to the discount rate in connection with the development in the risk free interest rate.
+We assessed the sensitivity in the value in use of future cash flows for changes to the assumptions in the budget and forecast period concerning profit/loss before financial items and tax, and in particular the terminal period together with changes to the discount rate in connection with the development in the risk free interest rate.